Umbraphobia/mysthaln/collections/_kingdoms/skarhold.md

 ## **Relations**

-- **Allied with:** None — Skarhold is fiercely independent and suspicious of all mainland powers.
+### Allies

+- **Vass’Kaal** — since their sepration from Drenvold, Skarhold has been in much contact with Vass'Kaal.

+### Enemies

-- **Hostile toward:** Drenvold — old grudges remain over abandoned colonial ambitions and lost resources.
+- **Drenvold** - Skarhold holds grudges over abandoned colonial ambitions and lost resources.

-- **Neutral toward:** Vardessa, Dun’Rhael, Ashen Marches, and the Supremacy — contact is limited mostly to trade and cautious observation; the island’s isolation and dangers keep mainland powers at bay.
+### Neutral

+- **Dun’Rhael** - No contact since they are separated.
+- **Njorath** - Skarhold is too small to reach all the way to Njorath.
+- **The Ashen Marches** — Skarhold does not communicate with the Ashen Marches at all.
+- **The Supremacy** - Since the Supremacy does not have any regard for Skarhold, they have not had any contact.
+- **Vardessa** - Skarhold has attempted to reach out to Vardessa.
+There is a little trade here, but Skarhold is too small to help Vardessa with their goals.

 ---